Chicco Bravo LE Review

 Ease of Use

-This stroller has a large storage bin that fit our extra large diaper bag during testing.
+This stroller has a large storage bin with a 10 lb weight limit that fit our extra-large diaper bag.
 Accessing the bin is easy because it sticks out relatively far in the back, but is only accessible from the rear.
-It has a maximum weight limit of 10 pounds in the bin, which is the same for 6 other strollers and better than 6 more.

-This stroller also has a parent console on the handlebar and a child's tray.
-The console has 2 shallow cup holders, a very small zippered pocket, and a small canvas pocket.
-These pockets are almost useless; we found that one of them will not hold anything much larger than chapstick.
-The weight limit for this tray is 3 pounds.
-The child tray has 2 cup holders and a small section for snacks.
+This stroller also has a parent console and a child's tray.
+The console has 2 shallow cup holders and 2 virtually useless pockets with one of them unable to hold anything larger than Chapstick.
+The weight limit for this tray is 3 lbs The child tray has 2 cup holders and a small section for snacks.

-The cup holders on the parent tray are fully enclosed and non-removable.
-They can hold items like keys and mobile phones if necessary.
-They are compatible with the baby bottle, sippy cup, and water bottle that we tested.
-The small hanging pouch is larger than the tray compartment, but as stated before neither hold that much.
-The upside is they zipper close so you won't lose items you do fit in them.
-The child's tray is also compatible with the different bottles we tried, though the water bottle is less secure in the holder and tended to fall out depending on what terrain we went over.
+The cup holders on the parent tray are enclosed and non-removable.
+They can hold items like keys and mobile phones and are compatible with baby bottles, sippy cups, and water bottles.
+The child's tray is also compatible with the different bottles we tried, though the water bottle is less secure in the holder and tended to fall out depending on terrain and speed.

 The Chicco has a 5-point harness that we felt was easy to put on, but sort of difficult to remove.
-The shoulder strap length is easy to adjust and there are multiple shoulder height positions, but the crotch strap only has one position, which means it might be difficult for parents to get a snug fit for all babies.
+The shoulder strap length is easy to adjust and there are multiple shoulder height positions, but the crotch strap only has one position.
 The buckle itself is fairly easy to use, but the release button is stiff and hard to push.
-Once you get the button depressed the pieces pop apart by themselves.

 Weight and Folded Size